jensstein/oandbackup/FAQ.md

 Menu items with "..." at the end will ask something (yes/no or asking for further info) before executing an action.
 Without "..." they wil immediately execute the action.

-### can I control NB from scripts or Tasker and similar?
+### Can I control NB from scripts or Tasker and similar?

 yes, NB has a broadcast receiver for Android "intents", that reacts on commands.